Frequently Asked Questions

 Do you accept children who have medical conditions, developmental disabilities, behavior problems and/or an IEP or IFSP?

-Yes, all of our programs are inclusive meaning that we enroll children with a diversity of abilities and developmental limitations.
-Our teachers and staff work closely with various community agencies to insure a continuity of services.
+Yes, all our programs are inclusive, meaning that we enroll children with a diversity of abilities and developmental limitations.
+Our teachers and staff work closely with various community agencies to ensure a continuity of services.

 What if my child doesn’t speak English?